mgadda/secret_env/README.md

 ```

 `some_command` now has access to an environment variable named PASSWORD whose contents
-is not logged in your shell history.
+is helpfully not logged in your shell history.